zailous1/JazzHR-DotNet-SDK/README.md

 1. Fork this repository into your account on Github
 2. Clone *your forked repository* (not our original one) down locally with `git clone https://github.com/YOURUSERNAME/JazzHR-DotNET-SDK.git`
 3. Develop and validate your changes
-5. Create a pull request for review to request merge
+5. Create a pull request for review to request a merge
 6. Obtain approval in order to have your changes merged

 Note: Before you submit the pull request, make sure to remove the keys and tokens from appsettings.json